Student Credit Card Cardholder Agreement

 How We Will Calculate Your Balance: We use a method called "average daily balance (including new purchases)."

-(1) Applicants must be of legal contractual age and be enrolled in an accredited two-year or four-year college or university.
+IMPORTANT TERMS AND CONDITIONS(1) Applicants must be of legal contractual age and be enrolled in an accredited two-year or four-year college or university.
 Our minimum credit limit is $500.
-The disclosures are accurate as of March 1, 2023; however, terms are subject to change after the date of printing.
+The disclosures are accurate as of September 1, 2023; however, terms are subject to change after the date of printing.

 All applicants less than 21 years old must provide either financial information sufficient to show an independent means to repay required minimum payments or have a joint applicant at least 21 years of age who furnishes information sufficient to show ability to repay required minimum payments.